ninya9k/anonstream/README.md

 * AFAIK the FFmpeg command in `stream.sh` only works on Linux, change it for other OSs
 * Slow: stream delay of at least 40 seconds.
 Hopefully this will decrease when congestion control gets into Tor: https://youtu.be/watch?v=zQDbfHSjbnI
 * Most of the code is in `app.py`; it should be split into several files with more narrow purposes.
+* Doesn't use low-latency HLS

 ## How it works

-* FFmpeg creates an HLS stream,
+* FFmpeg creates an HLS stream
-* Flask creates a website interface for the stream,
+* Flask creates a website interface for the stream
 * tor makes the website accessible at an onion address

 ## Explanation of the FFmpeg command in `stream.sh`